hestiaAI/data-catalog/workshop/enable-google-location-tracking.md

 ![8cdd9495bfe5b7ac07d926c748916413c915f7322b1a44589fcd71a670139452](https://user-images.githubusercontent.com/1473244/167620547-79c9e5b9-65e6-4b86-b2b6-997170af7ed3.jpg)

+## Step 2.5: (sometimes) Allow Google Maps app to have Background Location Access

+On some phones, an additional step is needed.
+On first attempt, you can probably skip this step, but if you see no data after Step 3 then come back and try doing this step as well.
+The instructions below are for Android and will differ slightly on iOS.

+1. Go to 'Settings' > 'Apps'
+2. Find 'Maps'
+3. Click on 'Permissions'
+4. Change 'Location' to 'Allowed all the time' if it is not already set to that.

 ## Step 3: Check that locations have been recorded

 1. Move around some different areas while carrying your phone (different buildings/streets not just different rooms).